Quick Take

 Reproduction, Babies, and Lifespan

 The life cycle of codfish starts with spawning.
 Codfish are slow swimmers but can travel up to 200 miles to breeding grounds during mating season.
-They can reproduce all year but migrate to warmer waters during spring and winter.
+They can reproduce all year, but migrate to warmer waters during spring and winter.
 Spawning occurs from January to April, with March and April being peak months.
 Their depth range during this time is 660 ft.
 As part of courtship, male codfish display their fins and grunt.

 The life cycle of codfish follows egg to larvae to juvenile to adult stages.
 Larvae are called fry, while young codfish are called codlings.
-Differences in the amount of time it takes for juveniles to mature sexually does not change the basic life cycle.
+Differences in the amount of time it takes for juveniles to mature sexually do not change the basic life cycle.
 For example, cod in the northeast Arctic can take up to 8 years to fully mature.

-Adult codfish can live 13 years or more in the wild depending on the species.
+Adult codfish can live 13 years or more in the wild, depending on the species.
 Atlantic codfish, for example, live 25 years in the wild, while Pacific cod generally lives 20 years.

 Young codfish are called codlings.